sungeunbae/swc_vuw2015/sql-novice-world/10-r-prog.md

 Line 2 establishes a connection to the database.
 Since we're using SQLite, all we need to specify is the name of the database file.
 Other systems may require us to provide a username and password as well.
-On line 4, we use that connection to ask the database to execute a query for us.
-The query is written in SQL,
-and passed to `dbGetQuery` as a string.
+On line 3, we create a SQL query, and passed to `dbSendQuery` as a string on line 4.
 It's our job to make sure that SQL is properly formatted;
-if it isn't,
-or if something goes wrong when it is being executed, the database will report an error.
+if it isn't, or if something goes wrong when it is being executed, the database will report an error.

-The function `dbGetQuery` executes the command and displays the output.
+`dbSendQuery` executes a query for us, and returns a SQLiteResult object.
+We extract readable output from it by `fetch()` on line 5.
+`dbClearResult` frees all resources associated with `results`.

-Finally, lines 5 closes our connection, since the database can only keep a limited number of these open at one time.
+Finally, lines 7 closes our connection, since the database can only keep a limited number of these open at one time.
 Since establishing a connection takes time, though,